Telford FM

-107.4 Telford FM was a commercial local radio station broadcasting in Telford, Shropshire and the surrounding areas of Bridgnorth and Newport from 3 May, 1999 until 20 September, 2010.
+107.4 Telford FM was an Independent Local Radio station broadcasting in Telford, Shropshire and the surrounding areas of Bridgnorth and Newport from 3 May 1999 until 20 September 2010.

 In 2010, the station was later renamed as 'The Severn' to match their sister station and it began to broadcast for more areas in Shropshire.
 The management and studio location stayed the same during this time.